 Repair and rateable value

-The Valuation Office Agency (VOA) doesn’t normally make changes to your rateable value if it’s in a state of disrepair.
+The Valuation Office Agency does not usually change your rateable value if your property is in a state of disrepair.
 There are however, exceptions to this.

 What is meant by disrepair

 - it has fallen into disrepair over time